jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Some keywords have abbreviations ("ia" for "italic_angle") you may use either.

    This function will attempt to italicize each selected glyph.
-For a detailed explanation of what this entails please see the information on the :ref:`Italic dialog <Styles.html#Italic>`.
+For a detailed explanation of what this entails please see the information on the :ref:`Italic dialog <Styles.Italic>`.

    The ``*_condense`` keywords should be 4 element tuples of floating point numbers; these numbers correspond to: Left side bearing condensation, stem condensation, counter condensation and right